xiix0/scam/README.md

-You will have good luck and overcome many hardships.
+You will reach the highest possible point in your business or profession.